jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Charts.md

 You will see the figure of the chart and the basic information about the chart.
 Resize the window and the chart will automatically adjust.
 You do not need to close the window with the wheel to continue.
 It is possible to open wheels for different charts simultaneously.
 You can also have one or more windows for wheels open and at the same windows for analysis.
 You will recognize the chart owner as Enigma shows its name in each window.

+At the bottom left is a check-box labeled 'No time'.
+If you check this, Enigma draws a new wheel without houses and angles.
+Also, 0 Aries is positioned to the left.
+You can use this is a birth time is unknown.
+Please note that Enigma does not change the time so planetary positions do not change.

 ## Showing the positions of a chart